 To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 The Crop Diagnostic School is designed to refine the diagnostic skills of agronomists and producers involved in field scouting and assessing crop health.
-This event is organized by Manitoba Agriculture, Food and Rural Development and the University of Manitoba (U of M).
+This event is organized by Manitoba Agriculture and the University of Manitoba (U of M).